Ready to beef up your useless party knowledge?

-12. We can thank a wealthy New Yorker for our Main Library.
+12. We can thank a world-renowned businessman for our Main Library.

 The Main Library was built from 1903 to 1906 thanks to a $150,000 donation from Andrew Carnegie.
 Originally, he wasn’t a fan of the location.
 He wanted it to be more central for working-class families.
 But John Pugh, the Library Director, went to New York and convinced him to donate.
 Carnegie’s only condition was that the City of Columbus fund the library for at least $20,000 per year.

 13. We’ve got a sister, and she’s in Italy.

 Columbus established its first Sister City relationship in 1955 with Genoa, Italy, the birthplace of Christopher Columbus.
 To commemorate the relationship, Columbus received a bronze statue of Christopher Columbus from the people of Genoa.
 The statue, sculpted by artist Edoardo Alfieri, overlooks Broad Street in front of Columbus City Hall.

 A daily Columbus email you'll actually love. ❤️

 Every morning we compile the best of Columbus news & events and deliver it in a quick 5 minute read that sets you up with everything you need to be a well informed Columbusian.
 Columbusite.
 Cbussian?
 Whatever, give it a try, you'll love it.